samlambert/database-news-feeds/README.md

 # database.news

-The list of RSS feeds for https://database.news/ is stored in a `feeds.json` to allow community contributions.
+The list of RSS feeds for https://database.news/ to allow community contributions.

 ### Contributing

-- Send a pull request adding whatever feeds you think are good.
+- Send a pull request adding whatever feeds you think are good to `feeds.json`.
-- Your PR might be closed without explanation.
-Don't cry about it.
+- Understand that your PR might be closed without explanation.
+Don't get upset about it.
-- The feeds sync every 30 minutes
+- The feeds sync every 30 minutes.

 ### feeds.json Configuration Options